not-indro/GoogleSheets_clone_project/readme.md

 3. **Map**:
    - Tracks cell dependencies to ensure formulas update dynamically when related cells change.
    - Example: `dependencies.set("A1", ["B1", "C1"])`.

----

-## Conclusion
-This project demonstrates the power of vanilla JavaScript, HTML, and CSS in building a functional and intuitive web application.
-By avoiding frameworks like React, the application remains lightweight, performant, and easy to maintain.
-The use of appropriate data structures ensures efficient handling of cell data, formulas, and dependencies, closely mimicking the behavior of Google Sheets.